 - Please practice the skills that you learned in RNSG 1105 over and over until you have mastered them in preparation for this Level 1 Mastery Check-Off

 - The lab will be open the week before the semester begins.
 You are encouraged to take advantage of this practice opportunity.

-- RNSG 1413 Mastery skills check-offs: In addition to the 1105 Mastery Skills Check-Off, there will mastery skills check offs for other skills taught in Level 1.
-These include:
+RNSG 1413 Mastery Skills Check Offs: In addition to the 1105 Level Mastery Skills Check-Off, there will be mastery skill check offs for other skills taught in Level 1.

 - Physical Assessment

 - Medication Administration including PO & injections (IM, sub-q)